-There are a number of techniques and fertility treatments that can allow people who are living with HIV to become pregnant or father a child safely.
+There is a number of techniques and fertility treatments that can allow people who are living with HIV to become pregnant or father a child safely.

 We know now that being on effective HIV treatment means you are very unlikely to pass on HIV.
-If you or your partner are on HIV treatment and meet certain conditions, you may be able to have unprotected sex in order to conceive .
+If you or your partner have been on effective HIV treatment and meet certain conditions, you may be able to have unprotected sex in order to conceive .
 And taking HIV treatment is crucial to preventing HIV being passed on to your baby during pregnancy and birth.

 Talk to your healthcare team about your situation and the possibilities available to you.

 It’s worth telling your HIV doctor or nurse that you’d like to try to become pregnant to get the best advice:

 If you’re thinking about having a baby, but aren’t pregnant yet, it’s important to talk to your doctor first, so that he or she can check if you are in good enough health to have a baby safely.
 Staff at your HIV clinic can also tell you about how to get pregnant without putting your partner at risk of infection.

 You can call THT Direct on 0808 802 1221 for a referral to an HIV clinic.

 Check out our Help and support page for parents and children with HIV ››